 Which year is the rarest penny?

 The rarest penny is the 1943 copper penny.
-Only a dozen of these pennies are known to exist, and they are thousands of dollars.
+Just a dozen of these pennies exist, and their value is thousands of dollars.

-There are some different one-penny coins that are rare.
+Some different one-penny coins are rare.
 Some examples are:

 - 1940 steel penny